Mentadent: Toothpaste

-Post-2003 brand within the United States and Canada
+Post-2003 brand in the United States and Canada

 In 2003, Church & Dwight Company acquired the United States and Canadian rights to the Mentadent brand from Unilever and then operated it as a subsidiary brand of Arm & Hammer until it discontinued sales of the brand in 2016.

 Mentadent is most notable for its unique toothpaste dispenser: a dual chamber pump.
 This design is intended to keep two ingredients separated until they are dispensed.
 Upon brushing, the ingredients will react with each other in the user's mouth.
 Both the toothpaste (formula) and the design of the pump were invented and then patented by Hans Schaeffer - who later sold the patent.

 In the majority of its toothpaste lines, the two separate ingredients are baking soda and peroxide.
 Upon brushing, baking soda and peroxide combine to release oxygen bubbles.
 It is claimed that these bubbles will clean, whiten, and freshen the mouth.